superrichme/GNSS-SDR-AAE6102/README.md

 | C_us           | 5.3031e-06  | 3.9066e-06  | 1.5123e-06  | 5.1148e-06  | Sine-harmonic-correction-to-latitude (rad) |
 | sqrtA          | 5153.7e+03  | 5153.8e+03  | 5153.7e+03  | 5153.7e+03  | Square-root-of-semi-major-axis (m^(1/2)) |
 | t_oe           | 453600      | 453600      | 453600      | 453600      | Ephemeris reference time (s)       |

+### Task 4 – Position and velocity estimation
+Using the pseudorange measurements obtained from tracking, implement the Weighted Least Squares (WLS) algorithm to compute user’s position and velocity.
+Plot the user position and velocity, compare it to the provided ground truth values, and comment on the impact of multipath effects on the WLS solution.

+### Task 5 – Kalman filter-based positioning
+Develop an Extended Kalman Filter (EKF) using pseudorange and Doppler measurements to estimate user position and velocity.